skiptheviking/skiptheviking.github.io/content/blog/code-hooker/index.md

 value.
 And when we bill hourly, we are only incentivitized to waste time?!

 So this blog is part of my long term goal to not be a code hooker, but rather an owner.
 I want to own my source code I write, reuse it to help businesses, and come to a win win solution where the business does better and I do better!
+If you need someone like that then [contact me!](/contact)